An Operational Framework for Nonclassicality in Quantum Communication Networks

 \section{Discussion}

-This work investigates the advantage of using quantum resources in communication networks.
-We quantify the advantage of quantum resources in terms of nonclassicality, a phenomenon in which quantum resources generate behaviors that cannot be simulated using a similar amount of classical communication and an unbounded amount of GSR.
-Quantum nonclassicality not only demonstrates an advantage in the classical simulation cost, but also serves as a hardware agnostic metric for the performance of near-term quantum communication networks.
+This work investigates the communication advantage offered by quantum resources in communication networks.
+We develop a hardware agnostic and operational framework for realizing communication advantages in simulated and deployed quantum networks.
+In this framework, we quantify communication advantage in terms of nonclassicality \cite{Bowles2015_nonclassicality_communication_networks}, a phenomenon in which quantum resources produce correlations that cannot be reproduced using a similar amount of classical communication and GSR.
+To maximize the communication advantage, we maximize the nonclassicality of a quantum network over its available communication resources using VQO methods \cite{doolittle_2023_vqo_nonlocality,doolittle_qNetVO}.

-We develop an operational framework for realizing nonclassical behaviors in communication networks.
-Nonclassicality is witnessed in a network's classical input-output data by the violation of a linear constraint on the behaviors of classical communication networks.
-We maximize the violation of these nonclassicality witnesses using variational methods to optimize over all quantum protocols that use a fixed set of communication resources.
-The amount of communication advantage is then determined by the amount of violation of the nonclassicality witness as well as the violation's tolerance to white noise.
-The operational framework is semi-device-independent because it only assumes the causal structure of the network and the amount of communication between devices.

-We validate our framework by showing that our numerical results are consistent with previous works and we showcase our framework by finding many examples of network nonclassicality that have not been reported to our knowledge.
-We also highlight many interesting open problems regarding the simulation hierarchies of quantum resources in communication scenarios with low dimensions.
-We believe that resolving these conjectures is feasible in the near future.

-Overall, the maximum violation and noise robustness of a nonclassicality witness is distinct for each network and resource configuration.
-Therefore, the communication advantage provided by quantum resources is contextual and must be independently analyzed in each application.
-In general, unassisted quantum communication is sufficient to realize nonclassical behaviors in networks with multiple senders.
-Furthermore, we find nonclassical behaviors whenever entanglement is present, highlighting the value of entanglement-assisted senders, receivers, and communication channels.
+To overcome computational challenges in obtaining nonclassicality witnesses, we introduce \textit{simulation games} (see Section~\ref{section:simulation_games}), which can be efficiently constructed, have concrete operational interpretations, and have classical bounds that can be estimated using our VQO methods (see Section~\ref{section:operational_framework}).
+Our methods can be scaled on quantum computers or applied on quantum networking hardware to automatically establish and maintain communication protocols in noisy networks.
+In essence, we provide a practical approach for realizing quantum communication advantages that supports both experimental and theoretical efforts in quantum networking.